Green online icon

 A dog with bloody stools from blood clotting issues is likely suffering from a health condition that causes the blood to thin or thicken abnormally.
 This could be due to a variety of factors, such as genetic disorders, autoimmune diseases, or infections.
 If left untreated, the blood clotting could cause serious health complications for the dog, including internal bleeding, stroke, or cardiac arrest.

 Blood clots can form in the intestines or break apart and release blood into the intestines, which will be expelled in the dog’s stool.
 This can be a serious problem as it can lead to excessive bleeding and even death.
-Treatment for this condition typically involves medication to dissolve the clots and treating the underlying cause.
+Treatment for this condition typically involves medication to dissolve the clots and treat the underlying cause.

 5. Poison